SamyZog/e-shop-demo/README.md

 <h2 id="dev-phase">Development phase</h2>

-N.B: the /favorites, /contact and /product/:slug routes are unfinished.
+N.B: the /checkout, /favorites, /contact and /product/:slug routes are not yet finished.

 I used the Fake Store API to get placeholder items for the demo.